freenas/freenas-docs/userguide/snippets/xseries.rst

    $%^0

+Press :kbd:`Enter` twice after typing the characters.
 The normal x86 console is displayed.

-The SES console can be displayed again by typing these characters:
+To switch back to the SES console, type these characters:

 .. code-block:: none